aesirkth/AESIR-Mjollnir-Simulations/README.md

 - Understanding how the main script and the other high level scripts work
 - Understanding the rocket-structure
     - Coordinate-systems and basis
-- Understanding models and ODE-structure on a high level
+- Understanding models and ODE-structure
+    - Models
-    - Understanding models and ODE-structure on a lower level
+    - ODE-structure and derivatives

 **NOTE!**
 In this article, the words struct, structure and object are used interchangably to refer to the same thing.
+Similarly, the words list and cell are used interchangably to refer to the same thing.
+The name ``my_rocket`` is primarily used as a variable when the variable is an **instance** of a certain rocket, for example when using the command-line to spawn a rocket or in a main-script, while ``rocket`` is used in code that can deal with any possible instance.

 <h2>Understanding how the main script and the other high level scripts work</h2>